 FOXBOROUGH — Is that how Tom Brady will go out?

-Playing on Wild Card Weekend for the first time since 2009, the Titans came into Gillette Stadium and beat the Patriots, 20-13, in what was a great defensive football game that came down to the very end.
+Playing on Wild Card Weekend for the first time since 2009, the Patriots saw the Titans come into Gillette Stadium and beat them, 20-13, in what was a great defensive football game that came down to the very end.
 Ultimately, the Patriots offense could not come through in the second half.

 Despite decent field position for the on a few drives in the second half, they could not get it done.
 The offense certainly had its chances for more points in both halves and is something that it will be thinking out all offseason.

 Brady is now a free agent, which means this very well could have been his last game at Gillette Stadium as a member of the Patriots.

 Here are 10 quick thoughts on the game.

 1. All year long people were saying the season would be decided by the offense, and that is exactly what happened Saturday.
 Against an average Titans defense, the Patriots scored just 13 points.
 Brady had a solid game, but just didn't have anyone else step up in the passing game.
 Brady finished 20-for-36 with 209 yards and a pick-6 at the end, which was essentially meaningless.
 Ultimately, this was the story of the entire season -- Brady not having a great supporting cast.

 2. The Patriots defense did its job, holding the Titans offense to just 20 points.
 The defense even forced a turnover -- a Ryan Tannehill interception -- but the offense could not capitalize.
 While Derrick Henry was a beast in the first half, finishing with 128 total yards in the opening 30 minutes, the Patriots did a much better job against him in the second half.
 Ultimately, the game came down to the Patriots offense not getting it done.